Posted June 14, 2014Tweet

 Lastly, with ARMs, there are fewer low-closing cost and zero-closing cost mortgage options available because Wall Street doesn't value ARMs as highly as fixed-rate product.
 Talk to your loan officer about which product fits you best.

-See today's live mortgage rates and compare your loan pricing.
+See today's current mortgage rates and compare your loan pricing.
 Rates are available online, at no cost, with no obligation, and with no social security number required to get started.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.